bpeacock/subview.js/README.md

 });
 ```

-At the moment extensions have only an init method that passes user configuration and the view it applies to itsself.
+At the moment extensions have only an `init` method that passes user configuration and the view it applies to its-self.
 In the future, this will be extended to include bindings to subview life-cycle methods such as `once`, `preRender`, `postRender` and `clean`.
+In all of the extension's methods `this` refers to the local scope of the extension NOT the subview that it is extending.
+This property gives extensions their own unique name-space preventing conflicts with multiple extensions.

 Philosophy